compphylo/compphylo.github.io/MexicoCity2023/PTA_Simulations.md

 You can see there are (currently) 12 model parameters which describe various aspects of the demographic model and the size and shape of the data to simulate.
-It can seem a little daunting at first, but we don't have to understand these all right now, so lets just focus on `npops`, the number of 'populations' to simulate for our co-demographic analysis.
-By 'populations' here what we mean to indicate are the number of independent lineages in the analysis, not specifically 'populations' _per se_.
-The number of `npops` could represent species or subspecies or true populations, the taxonomic level isn't so important as their independence as demographic units within the analysis.
+It can seem a little daunting at first, so lets start with something simple:
+`npops`, or the number of 'populations' to simulate for our co-demographic analysis.
+This is simple because typically we will *know* how many populations there are in our data, so we can just plug in that number for this parameter.

+> **NOTE:** By **'populations'** here what we mean to indicate are the number of
+> independent lineages in the analysis, not specifically 'populations' _per se_.
+> The number of `npops` could represent species or subspecies or true populations,
+> the taxonomic level isn't so important as their independence as demographic
+> units within the analysis.

+Thinking further in this way we can break the parameters down into two
+categories: **things that we know** and **things that we want to know**.
+Let's start with 'things that we know.'

 #### Parameters that determine the shape and size of the data
+The shape and size of the data are things that we know coming into the analysis.

-Now let's edit this file to more closely resemble the Ariann's Malagasy snake data.
+Now let's edit this file to more closely resemble the Arianna's Malagasy snake data.
 In the text window change the following values:
 ```
 21                  ## [2] [npops]: Number of populations undergoing co-demographic processes